The Forgotten Train Station Where Time Refused to Move

 The waiting did not.

 My legs tremble.
-I manage to speak.

 “Why are you still here?”
+I ask.

 “Because time forgot us.”

-“You don’t belong here,” she adds softly.
+“You don’t belong here,” she says softly.
 “Not yet.”

+The second hand twitches.
 Around us, the passengers lean forward.
 Not toward me.
 Toward the tracks.

-“If you wait,” she says, almost gently, “you’ll understand.”
+“If you wait,” she adds, “you’ll understand.”

 The Final Departure

-A whistle cuts through the hall.
+A whistle breaks through the hall.

-The woman turns to me.
+The woman lingers.

 “Thank you for noticing us,” she says.
-Her voice is calm.
-Her eyes search my face.
+Her voice does not shake.
+“That helps more than you know.”

 The second hand ticks.